Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Bordeaux Christmas marketThis glass and steel Christmas tree replaced the traditional "real" Christmas tree after the election of a left-leaning mayor.
 The move has not been without controversy.
 Photo ©Nicolas Duffaure

-The annual Christmas market in Bordeaux prides itself on being environmentally conscious and socially aware.
+Our final stop is at the annual Christmas market in Bordeaux, which prides itself on being environmentally conscious and socially aware.

 The entire market is accessible, and the city encourages everyone to use public or soft transportation.
 All containers are recyclable or reusable, food is sourced locally, and plenty of charitable associations are allowed to take part.